metagentools/GraphBin/CONTRIBUTING.md

 # Contributing to GraphBin project

-We love to have your contributions to the GraphBin, whether it's:
+We love to have your contributions to the GraphBin project, whether it's:
 * Reporting a bug
-* Discussing the current state of the code
 * Submitting a fix
 * Proposing new features